damray/panelk/README.md

 ​
 **Next steps**
 - [x] Global Protect for 9.1
-- [ ] Global Protect for 9.0 and below
+- [x] Global Protect for 9.0 and below
+- [x] Panos Threat logs
+- [ ] Integrate Beat to use SIEM module and normalization

 ## References